 Use Facebook live

-I’ve yet to do my first Facebook live although I know it is a great feature for many reasons….Facebook notifies followers if you are live (it’s still relatively unused so most people haven’t gotten around to turning the automatic notification off yet!).
+I’m slow using Facebook live although I know it is a great feature for many reasons….Facebook notifies followers if you are live (it’s still relatively unused so most people haven’t gotten around to turning the automatic notification off yet!).
 So your viewing rate is much higher.
+It also rewards pages that use live, boosting your algorithm.

 It saves you a lot of time vs editing video and I think there’s a real element to it that is personal (plus I think people are waiting to see if something bad happens, ie an epic live fail!).
 You don’t want to overuse this feature though and it is worth noting that live videos very rarely get shared.